Privacy at Work

 Where vaccinations are mandatory for specific jobs, the employer will need to know the worker’s vaccination status.
 There is no reason for the employer to have access to a workers Australian Immunization Record or medical records.
 It is sufficient for the employer to ask to view documentation of vaccination, which the employer then marks off on a register to indicate same.

 In order to comply with privacy laws, personal and health information should only be used or disclosed by employers on a ‘need-to-know’ basis.
-Employers should collect, use or disclose only the minimum amount of personal or health information reasonably necessary to prevent or manage COVID-19.
-Workers and HSRs need to be advised of how the employer will handle personal or health information in responding to any potential or actual case of COVID-19.
+Employers should collect, use or disclose only the minimum amount of personal or health information reasonably necessary to prevent or manage Covid-19.
+Workers and HSRs need to be advised of how the employer will handle personal or health information in responding to any potential or actual case of Covid-19.
 This is means employers must have clear processes and designated staff members with responsibility for handling these matters, and secure information storage methods.

 HSRs should be notified of the existence of a confirmed case and consulted on appropriate control measures.
 In order to comply with privacy obligations, a confirmed case’s identity should be shared with others strictly on a ‘need-to-know’ basis, even if consent has been provided by the worker.
-This is particularly important because discrimination, harassment and abuse have been targeted at those who have contracted coronavirus.
-This may undermine the health and safety of the worker in question as well as HSR and employer efforts to effectively manage the situation.

 Your health and safety rights

 Every worker has the right to healthy and safe work.
-Elected Health and Safety Representatives [HSRs] also have powers and rights under health and safety law.
+Elected Health and Safety Representatives (HSRs) also have powers and rights under health and safety law.

 If you feel immediately unsafe at work, you can stop the unsafe work – but you must be available for other safe duties.
 Before taking this action, talk to your union delegate and HSR.